dominiquedevriese/ogp-notes/modular_effects.md

 Enforcing representation invariants was only possible when classes' internal state was properly encapsulated by making all class variables private and by avoiding representation exposure.
 However, this was not the only reason for encapsulating internal state.
-It also allowed us to easily change representations: properly encapsulated classes can easily switch to a different representation without breaking their clients' expectations.
+It also allowed us to easily change representations: properly encapsulated classes can switch to a different representation without breaking their clients' expectations.
 TODO: where is this explained in the course?

-In other words, when an API is properly encapsulated, clients can be left unaware of which internal effects were used to implement the API.
+In other words, when an API is properly encapsulated, clients can be left unaware of internal used to implement it.

-When dealing with external effects, we often encounter similar situations.
+Similar situations arise when dealing with external effects.
-For example, when a webserver invokes a database, it is often desirable to keep the server code unaware of how this database is accessed: as an in-memory database (requiring only internal effects to access), a database on the local disk (requiring access to disk to access) or a remote database accross the internet (accessed by communicating over the network).
+For example, when a webserver invokes a database, it is often desirable to keep the server code unaware of how this database is accessed: as an in-memory database (requiring only internal effects to access), a database on the local disk (requiring disk access) or a remote database accross the internet (accessed over the network).
-Similarly, when the webserver needs to log messages, it is best to keep it unaware of how log messages are stored (e.g. on the local disk, on a developer console, on a remote log server etc.), the format in which log messages are stored, whether some kind of filtering is applied before logging (e.g. to anonymize clients' private information before developers access the logs) etc.
+Similarly, when the webserver needs to log messages, it is best to keep it unaware of how log messages are stored (e.g. on the local disk, on a developer console, on a remote log server etc.), the format in which log messages are stored, whether filtering is applied before logging (e.g. to anonymize clients' private information) etc.
-By keeping the web server unaware of such details, it will not need to be changed when something changes about how logs happen.
+By keeping the web server unaware of such details, it will not need to be updated when logging requirements change.

-## Basic Console Effects in Java ##
+# Basic Console Effects in Java #

 For ease of discussion, we will use console output as a recurring example in this chapter.
 However, all of our discussion applies equally to other types of external effects.